FinOps 12 min

 Review AI Spend Monthly

 AI FinOps needs a review rhythm.
-Each month, review budget variance, top workflows by cost, model-tier drift, unused subscriptions, high-cost users, expensive agent runs, and opportunities for routing optimization.
+Each month, review budget variance, top workflows by cost, model-tier drift, unused subscriptions, high-cost users, expensive agent runs, abandoned workflows, and opportunities for routing optimization.
 The point is not only to cut cost.
 It is to make sure AI spend is going to valuable work and not disappearing into duplicate tools, poor defaults, or invisible automation loops.

 Free Resource